-Expanded polystyrene (EPS) is resistant to mold & fungi per ASTM C1338 and has no nutritional value for insects.
+Expanded polystyrene (EPS) resists mold & fungi growth per ASTM C1338 testing and has no nutritional value for insects.
 To protect against termites place adequate physical barriers such as membranes around below-grade EPS.
 Where needed, use adequate drainage to limit water absorption; Capillarity: None

 Max.
 Service Temperature: Long-Term Exposure 75°C [167°F], Intermittent Exposure 80°C [176°F]; Thermal expansion coefficient: 5-7 •